Correspondence law school: United States

-Before the COVID-19 pandemic, online law schools were uncommon outside of California.
-In 2015, Mitchell Hamline School of Law was the first "ABA-approved law school to receive an ABA variance to offer a half on-campus/half online JD program."
-In 2018, Syracuse University College of Law was given approval by the ABA to conduct a JD program that was mostly online.

-As of 2025, 20 ABA accredited law schools have JD programs with at least a 50 percent online component, with 7 of those programs listed as fully online.
-The others have residencies ranging from a few days a year to in-person sessions on weekends.

 History

-Early years

-Law school study by correspondence has existed in the United States since 1890 when Sprague Correspondence School of Law was established by William C. Sprague in Detroit, Michigan.
+Law school study by correspondence has existed in the United States since 1889 when Sprague Correspondence School of Law was established by William C. Sprague in Detroit, Michigan.
 It eventually merged with Blackstone Institute, and later was known as Blackstone School of Law.
-Among the school’s early graduates was Antoinette D. Leach, first woman attorney in Indiana, who in 1893 became the first woman admitted by the Indiana Supreme Court to practice law in Indiana.
+Among the school’s early graduates was Antoinette D. Leach, who in 1893 became the first woman admitted by the Indiana Supreme Court to practice law in Indiana.

 In 1908, La Salle Extension University was founded in Chicago by Jesse Grant Chapline.
+LSEU was involved in several lawsuits and counter-suits by the Federal Trade Commission over the law degree it advertised.
+In 1973, La Salle Extension University was charged by FTC (D. 5907) for "involving misrepresentations about obtaining law degrees through a correspondence course."
+FTC ordered that the university be required to include a disclaimer in advertisements for its law distance program that read: "No state accepts any law home study course, including La Salle's, as sufficient education to qualify for admission to practice law."
+La Salle Extension University closed its law school program in 1980 following the litigation involving the FTC.

-It operated until 1982.
-Among the La Salle Extension University graduates who went on to make contributions in law and politics are governors Harold J. Arthur and Eurith D. Rivers, Senator Craig L. Thomas, U.S. Representatives John S. Gibson and William T. Granahan, and African-American leaders Arthur Fletcher, Jessie M. Rattley, and Gertrude Rush.
+Among the La Salle Extension University graduates who practiced as attorneys were governors Harold J. Arthur and Eurith D. Rivers, U.S. Representatives John S. Gibson and Civil Rights activist and Gertrude Rush.

 Other correspondence law schools included the American Correspondence School of Law of Chicago, Columbian Correspondence College of Law in Washington D.C., and New York Correspondence School of Law in New York.
 They were innovative for the time in providing many poor, working-class, women, and ethnic minorities educational opportunities.

-Consumer (student) protection

-In 1994, the St. Petersburg (Florida) Times published information about a Rev. James Kirk who opened a diploma mill calling it LaSalle University in Slidell, Louisiana, which, while being investigated by Louisiana authorities, "contend[ed] it [was] exempt from licensing because even though it offers degrees in engineering and law, it is a religious institution."
+In 1994, the St. Petersburg Times in Florida published information about a Rev. James Kirk who opened a diploma mill calling it LaSalle University in Slidell, Louisiana, which, while being investigated by Louisiana authorities, "contend[ed] it [was] exempt from licensing because even though it offers degrees in engineering and law, it is a religious institution."